Skip to content

 At its core, conscious dance is simply the practice of moving with awareness.

-Instead of focusing on how movement looks from the outside, conscious dance invites us to pay attention to what movement feels like from the inside.
-Breath, rhythm, sensation, emotion, and expression all become part of the experience.
+Instead of focusing on how movement looks from the outside, conscious dance invites us to pay attention to what movement feels like from the inside — breath, rhythm, sensation, emotion, and expression.

 Conscious dance offers another possibility.